 Because lead is found in many places in our environment, most people have small amounts of lead in their blood.
-When a person is exposed to lead over a long period of time or at a high level the body will store lead in the bones and teeth.
+When a person is exposed to lead over a long period of time or at a high level, the body will store lead in the bones and teeth.
 Lead can stay in the bones and teeth for many years.
-During pregnancy and breastfeeding, lead can leave bone and move back into the bloodstream.
+During pregnancy and breastfeeding, lead can leave bone and move back into the blood.

 Water from public sources is regularly tested for lead.
 You can get information about your drinking water from your local board of health.
 Houses that use well water should have the water tested regularly for lead and other possible contaminants.

 A diet poor in calcium, iron, zinc, vitamin C, vitamin D and vitamin E can be associated with increased lead absorption.
 Therefore, it is important to eat a well-balanced diet and to take any recommended vitamin supplements.